openrewrite/rewrite-docs/tutorials/migrate-from-junit-4-to-junit-5.md

 {% endtab %}
 {% endtabs %}

-At this point you're ready to execute the migration by running `mvn rewrite:fix` or `gradlew rewriteFix`.
+At this point you're ready to execute the migration by running `mvn rewrite:run` or `gradlew rewriteRun`.
 After running the migration you can inspect the results with `git diff` \(or equivalent\), manually fix anything that wasn't able to be migrated automatically, and commit the results.